Martangass/Google-Sans/README.md

 Locate the file in your code folder.

-Than u can link it in the Header data with the code below.
+Than you can link it in the Header data with the code below.

 ```
 <link rel="stylesheet" src= google-sans-font.css>